grammyjs/website/site/docs/plugins/commands.md

 :::

-Behind the scenes `commandNotFound` will use the `getNearestCommand` context method which by default will prioritize commands that correspond to the user language, if you want to opt-out of this behavior, you can pass the `ignoreLocalization` flag set to true.
+Behind the scenes, `commandNotFound` will use the `getNearestCommand` context method which by default will prioritize commands that correspond to the user language.
+If you want to opt-out of this behavior, you can pass the `ignoreLocalization` flag set to true.

 It is possible to search across multiple CommandGroup instances, and `ctx.commandSuggestion` will be the most similar command, if any, across them all.